Question: Can I insure my son’s car? He lives with me and lets me drive his car but he will be moving out soon.

-Typically, to place a vehicle on your policy you must have an insurable interest in it.
-This basically means you would suffer an economic loss if the car was damaged or totaled out.
+Answer: To place a vehicle on your policy, you must have an insurable interest in it.
+You would suffer an economic loss if the car was damaged or totaled out.
 Since it’s your son who would suffer financially if the car were harmed, it’s harder for you to be the one to insure the car.

-The easiest solution is for you to get your name on the title of the car.
+The easiest solution is to get your name on the car’s title.

-With your name on the title, either from buying or being gifted the car from your son, or even him merely placing your name on the title as a co-owner, then you’d have an insurable interest in the vehicle and should have no problem getting your own car insurance policy for it.
+With your name on the title, either from buying or being gifted the car from your son or even him merely placing your name on the title as a co-owner, you’d have an insurable interest in the vehicle.
+You should have no problem getting your car insurance policy for it.

-If your son is reluctant to sign over the car or add your name to the title but will allow you to remain the primary driver of his car once he moves out, then you’ll need to search for an insurance company that doesn’t require the policyholder to have an insurable interest in the vehicle being insured.
+Suppose your son is reluctant to sign over the car or add your name to the title but will allow you to remain the primary driver of his car once he moves out.
+In that case, you’ll need to search for an insurance company that doesn’t require the policyholder to have an insurable interest in the insured vehicle.

-If you’re unable to find an insurance company in your area that allows you to insure the car or the car is financed and your son must remain as the policyholder on the insurance for it, then see if you and your son can find an insurance company that will allow him to be the policyholder but have you listed as the named insured.
+If you cannot find an insurance company in your area that allows you to insure the car or the car is financed.
+Your son must remain the policyholder on the insurance for it, then see if you and your son can find an insurance company that will allow him to be the policyholder but have you listed as the named insured.

-With such a policy, your son still would be listed as being the one with a financial interest in the vehicle, but the policy would be rated based on you being the primary driver.
+With such a policy, your son still would be listed as having a financial interest in the vehicle, but the policy would be rated based on you being the primary driver.
 Thus, it would be using your driving record, mileage and garaged location for the vehicle that would be used to determine the premium.

 Because it’s more difficult to obtain a car insurance policy in your situation, it may be tempting when shopping for insurance not to divulge that your son is the car owner, but that is a very bad idea.

-You don’t want an auto insurer to be able to deny claims and perhaps void the policy, due to falsehoods you gave to it about your situation.
-Giving incorrect information is material misrepresentation, a form of insurance fraud.
+You don’t want an auto insurer to be able to deny claims and perhaps void the policy due to falsehoods you gave to it about your situation.
+Giving incorrect information is a material misrepresentation, a form of insurance fraud.